zj11223344/Tactics-Remix/README.md

 #### Improved Irenicus

-Makes Joneleth "The Shattered One" Irenicus a bit more of a challenge when you finally face him in Hell at the end of SoA.
-Rather than summoning generic demons and immediately losing to you, he sunders himself into fragments, one for each Tear of Bhaal Test in Hell.
-Each fragment has different strengths and weaknesses.
-We also add a paltry amount of dialogue.
+I take the original Tactics fight, with some slight alterations, to give Joneleth "The Shattered One" Irenicus the fight he and the player truly deserve.
+This is a multi-phase fight that should provide a suitable challenge.
+To start, instead of summoning generic demons, Jon will shatter himself into multiple fragments and brings forth enemies for each Tear of Bhaal Test in Hell.
+These enemies will provide their own unique challenges, and will bring forth more minions to aid themselves, depending on the difficulty.

 #### Improved Guarded Compound in the Temple District

-This component makes the guardians of Celestial Fury more "realistically" difficult.
-They have appropriate spell picks for their levels (Sion is an 18th level conjurer, for example, so he can cast 9th level spells) and a number of abuses are prevented (you can no longer run to the lower floor).
-They also throw up a large number of protections early: they do know you are coming, after all.
-Despite their high levels, they use only SoA abilities (no ToB feats or ToB spells).
+This component provides a drastic increase in difficulty for the guardians of Celestial Fury.
+Enemies will have appropriate gear and spell picks for their levels.
+Enemies will prepare for your arrival and prebuff, and once you arrive there is no escape to the lower floor until you are victorious.

+PLEASE NOTE: This component pairs well with the Forgotten Armament component to add net new items into the game for yet an additional difficulty increase.

 #### Improved Twisted Rune

-This component makes the guardians of the Staff of the Magi actually believable.
-An 18th level conjurer, an 18th level fighter, a 26th level Lich, plus they've got the Staff, and they're still routinely defeated by solo characters still in Chapter 2.
-This component fixed some bugs (their saving throws and spell memorization numbers) and makes more intelligent spell choices (e.g., no gating in demons that will kill you).
-It also prevents some previous cheesy tactics (traps, cloudkill, etc.).
-Finally, Layene actually uses the Staff of the Magi the way a PC would (invisibility and spell trap).
-Before she just sat on it. :-) Did you even notice that their fighter, Revanek, appears completely naked?
-These guys have money to burn and they can't buy him a long sword and some armor?
-I think not!
-Despite their high levels, they use only SoA abilities (no ToB feats or ToB spells).

-Note: Revanek will become Wizard Slayer with this update.
+Enemies in this encounter will behave as characters of their level should with better decision making and gear.
+Original Tactics controls to reduce player cheese remain in place.
+Revanek, instead of being naked, will become Wizard Slayer decked out in new gear with this update.
 To spice things up, I am assuming the upgrades from the Skills and Abilities Wizard Slayer are or will be installed.
 This means, if EEex is present, Revanek's hits will have a 10% chance of bypassing PfMW and the like and dispelling the target.

 #### Gebhard Blucher's Improved Demon Knights

-This makes the Demon Knights (notably, those at the Demogorgon altar in the Underdark) better opponents.
-They have more powerful spells and are more resistant to cheese.
+This component makes the Demon Knights at the Demogorgon altar in the Underdark overall better opponents and more of a challenge to the player.

 #### Kensai Ryu's Tougher Kangaxx and Guardians

-If you visit the tomb of Kangaxx you will find a new guardian in the room above, the Archlich.
-He's a level 34/21 Cleric/Mage, and he has another lich with him and some guards he's brought.
-Their purpose is to kill Kangaxx and get his ring.
-If you already have the ring they do not know this, they think Kangaxx is still alive and has it.
-They will kill anyone whom they find snooping around his tomb.
-It's a pretty tough fight so be prepared.
+The tomb of Kangaxx is protected by a new set of guardians above.
+They are looking to acquire his ring and will kill any they perceive as getting in the way.
 If SCS is installed, Kangaxx will revert to SCS AI; however, the guardians will still remain.

 #### Kensai Ryu's Improved Crypt King

-You remember the Cyrpt King in the Graveyard, don't you?
-Of course you do, he's very easy to beat and he has some cool loot (good sword).
-This version fixes his script that was broken in the game and also gives him a couple of skeleton minions.
-After all, he is a king, right?
-He also calls for more backup every now and then.
+The Crypt King is now more worthy of that name and will summon more undead minions every now and then.
 I have overhauled the fight mechanics to make it even more challenging than the original Tactics version.

 #### Kensai Ryu's Improved Copper Coronet